awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-sharing.md

 ### Monitoring and Debugging Cluster Resource Allocation<a name="dev-endpoint-sharing-sharing-debugging-a"></a>

 You can watch the Spark UI to monitor how many resources are allocated per Livy session, and what are the effective Spark configurations on the job\.
-To enable the Spark UI, see [Enabling the Apache Spark Web UI for Development Endpoints](https://docs.aws.amazon.com/glue/latest/dg/monitor-spark-ui-dev-endpoints.html)\.
+To activate the Spark UI, see [Enabling the Apache Spark Web UI for Development Endpoints](https://docs.aws.amazon.com/glue/latest/dg/monitor-spark-ui-dev-endpoints.html)\.

 \(Optional\) If you need a real\-time view of the Spark UI, you can configure an SSH tunnel against the Spark history server running on the Spark cluster\.